Tom (1771 ship)

 Tom was launched in 1771 in Britain.
 Between 1778 and 1792 she was a West Indiaman, trading between Lancaster and Jamaica, St Lucia, and Grenada.
 New owners in 1792 sailed Tom as a slave ship in the triangular trade in enslaved people.
-She was condemned in 1794 at Barbados after having delivered the slaves she had acquired in the Cameroons.
+She was condemned in 1794 at Barbados after having delivered the captives she had acquired in the Cameroons.

 Career

 Tom first appeared in Lloyd's Register (LR) in the volume for 1778.